About the South African Institute of Race Relations (SAIRR)

-South African Institute of Race Relations (SAIRR) was founded in 1929 as an institution that conducts research and policy organisation with regards to the individual civil rights free from unnecessary government, political, and bureaucratic intrusion.
+South African Institute of Race Relations (IRR) was founded in 1929 as an institution that conducts research and policy organisation with regards to the individual civil rights free from unnecessary government, political, and bureaucratic intrusion.
 SAIRR uses rigorous analysis and hard factual data to produce publications that can be used by politicians, government officials, and business leaders to select policies that will benefit the South African population.

-Some of SAIRR successful influence includes the delay and later halting of a legislation that would give the government the power to take people’s home or business, revision of BEE regulations, prevention of regulations that weakens the investors’ protections, stopping the populist policy which gives limited political choices for voters and cracking down of convicted criminals employed in SAPS.
+Some of IRR successful influence includes the delay and later halting of legislation that would give the government the power to take people’s home or business, revision of BEE regulations, prevention of regulations that weakens the investors’ protections, stopping the populist policy which gives limited political choices for voters and cracking down of convicted criminals employed in SAPS.

 Since 1935, The IRR has started funding thousands of South African education, which includes well-known people such as Nelson Mandela, Marina Xaba-Mokoena, Philip Kgosana and Nonceba Lubanga.

-The SAIRR bursary programme have delivered more than 3700 professionals in the law, arts, medicine, health sciences and dentistry, business and commerce, management, scientific, education, and engineering industries that resulted to the major contribution to South Africa’s economic empowerment.
+The IRR bursary programme have delivered more than 3700 professionals in the law, arts, medicine, health sciences and dentistry, business and commerce, management, scientific, education, and engineering industries that resulted to the major contribution to South Africa’s economic empowerment.

 Bursary Requirements and Eligibility